Event Host Resources

 -

 Lead a bird walk!
 Download the Celebrate Urban Birds in the Austin Area English and Spanish flyers to look for some of the common birds in your neighborhood.
-Use the free Merlin app to help identify birds that you are hearing.

 -